 Whether you’re a camping newbie or have roughed it tons of times, backyard camping is a blast.
 You get to immerse yourself in the outdoors, without all the packing, planning and gear-buying associated with traditional camping (plus, having nearby access to a clean bathroom is a pretty big perk).
-Plan your mini-getaway for an outdoor adventure—complete with plenty of s’mores—with these helpful hints.
+Plan your mini-getaway for an outdoor adventure—complete with different types of s’mores—with these helpful hints.

 Three Ways to Create a Cozy Campsite

 Setting up a cozy nest takes some teamwork.
 Here’s how to do it.

 - If you have a tent: Treat your backyard like an honest-to-goodness campsite.
 Take your tent outside and find a smooth, flat surface to call home for the night.
 Everybody can pitch in, whether it’s spreading out a tarp first, or putting together the poles.
 Make it cozy inside by lining the tent floor with yoga mats, bed rolls or multiple layers of sleeping bags and cushy comforters.
 But if you really need extra comfort, there’s no harm in bringing out an inflatable air mattress (like this self-inflating one) for extra cushioning—it’s not cheating, it’s just making everyone’s experience a whole lot happier!

-- If you don’t: You can easily create a makeshift shelter by tying a rope or clothesline between two trees and hanging a large tarp, blanket or canvas over top.
+- If you don’t have a tent: You can easily create a makeshift shelter by tying a rope or clothesline between two trees and hanging a large tarp, blanket or canvas over top.
 (This 10×12 tarp is perfect!)
 Just make sure you have a dry place to sleep by laying a waterproof tarp underneath, then make it comfy by layering lots of blankets and cushy pillows on top.
-And for the inevitable next time, make sure to snag this fan-favorite Coleman tent!
+And for the inevitable next time, make sure to snag this fan-favorite Coleman tent.

-- Make it magical: Set the scene by hanging lamps or stringing lights around the tent (these will do the trick).
+- Make it magical: Set the scene by hanging lamps or stringing lights around the tent (these globe lights will do the trick).
 They’ll illuminate your campsite with a soft glow, and help everyone feel more comfortable spending the night outdoors in the (slightly less) dark.

 Cook Up Some Camp Chow

-One of the best parts about camping?
+One of the best parts about backyard camping with kids?
 Eating around the fire!